soborg/travToAnki/README.md

 Use `AUTO` as deck name to let the script do it automatically.

+Use `My MB::AUTO` to let it automatically create decks under the `My MB` master deck.

 Decks will be created automatically if they do not already exist.